DespoinaTikt/Recipe_Finder/README.md

 ## Upload html file as an object

-Moving on, I asked ChatGpt to help me transform the Python script into an HTML file and then I upload the html file into my bucket.
+Moving on, I upload the appropriate file into my bucket.

 ![Screenshot (143)](https://github.com/DespoinaTikt/AWS_S3_Recipe_Finder/assets/166096217/91abf7f3-5dd6-4be0-8a19-a62fb50154bd)